 Soon after realizing that Junko Kowane wasn’t good enough, Konami asked for help from Hudson Soft so in 2006 with Hudson’s help the world finally met Suikoden 5.
 The same team worked on the game and not new people were leaving it having recruited Mickey Hoshino again for Cooperation with the Music, So we all know this was a great game right?

 In our opinion, it was the best Suikoden has ever made.
 The game was an absolute failure when it first came out.
-Everybody was disappointed with the three most important thing.
+Everybody was disappointed with the three most important things.
 First Murayama was gone.
 Suikoden Foreign tactics were not well received and the Suikoden 5 taken too much time in developed.
 Well, it had even started before Suikoden 4 and was going to be a Spinoff, thankfully it became what we know.

 Konami’s Last Attempt to release something out of Japan